Communities

 • Further, sometimes (largely evangelical) Protestants wish to hear "what the Bible says" about a specific topic, but assume an authority model (and which books constitute "the Bible" consistently with the first bullet).
 One other community uses a "biblical basis" tag to indicate these types of questions.
 I propose that such questions here are labeled as "non-denominational" (Protestant) or similar since they are essentially questions seeking answers assuming this authority model.

-#2: Post edited by user avatar qohelet‭ · 2020-11-14T01:24:54Z (over 3 years ago)
+#2: Post edited by user avatar qohelet‭ · 2020-11-14T01:24:54Z (about 4 years ago)

 • Part of the issue within Christianity is where various traditions turn for authority.
 For example: